1

 The Peace Dividend Economy

 Even in paradise, economics matters.
 Money still exists.
-It just flows differently.
+It just flows toward things that don’t explode.
+(Low bar, but you’d be surprised how long it took you to clear it.)

 Annual Global Redirected Funds